phidatahq/phidata/README.md

 - Infrastructure for running LLM apps locally: **Docker**
 - Infrastructure for running LLM apps in production: **AWS**
 - Best practices like testing, formatting, CI/CD, security and secret management.

+Our goal is to integrate the 3 layers of software development using 1 toolkit and build production-grade LLM Apps.

 ## 🚀 How it works